AbhilashTUofficial/Calculator-Flutter/README.md

-# Flutter Neuomorphic Calculator
+# Flutter Neumorphic Calculator
-This is an fully functional Flutter calculator, with Neuomorphic effect buttons and display.
+This is an fully functional Flutter calculator, with Neumorphic effect buttons and display.
 This app also have the functionality to calculate square, cube, factorial, square-root of a value and also can do multiple operation on a single line.
 <br/>
 ### Languages & tools :